 Vibe Coding vs Research-Driven Development

-Vibe coding ships fast.
-But it fails silently.
-Your page works, looks great, passes every test — and gets zero traffic.
-This is the invisible failure of building without data, and it's structural, not a model limitation.
+With vibe coding, you ship fast but fail silently.
+Your page works, looks great, passes every test, and gets zero traffic.
+That’s the invisible failure of building without data — structural, not a model limitation.

 What Is Vibe Coding?